Redox: Redox reactions in biology

 Biological energy is frequently stored and released using redox reactions.
 Photosynthesis involves the reduction of carbon dioxide into sugars and the oxidation of water into molecular oxygen.
 The reverse reaction, respiration, oxidizes sugars to produce carbon dioxide and water.
 As intermediate steps, the reduced carbon compounds are used to reduce nicotinamide adenine dinucleotide (NAD^{+}) to NADH, which then contributes to the creation of a proton gradient, which drives the synthesis of adenosine triphosphate (ATP) and is maintained by the reduction of oxygen.
 In animal cells, mitochondria perform similar functions.

 The term redox state is often used to describe the balance of GSH/GSSG, NAD^{+}/NADH and NADP^{+}/NADPH in a biological system such as a cell or organ.
 The redox state is reflected in the balance of several sets of metabolites (e.g., lactate and pyruvate, beta-hydroxybutyrate and acetoacetate), whose interconversion is dependent on these ratios.
 Redox mechanisms also control some cellular processes.
 Redox proteins and their genes must be co-located for redox regulation according to the CoRR hypothesis for the function of DNA in mitochondria and chloroplasts.

 Redox cycling

-Wide varieties of aromatic compounds are enzymatically reduced to form free radicals that contain one more electron than their parent compounds.
-In general, the electron donor is any of a wide variety of flavoenzymes and their coenzymes.
+Many aromatic compounds are enzymatically reduced to form free radicals that contain one more electron than their parent compounds.
+In general, the electron donor is a flavoenzyme or one of its coenzymes.
 Once formed, these anion free radicals reduce molecular oxygen to superoxide and regenerate the unchanged parent compound.
 The net reaction is the oxidation of the flavoenzyme's coenzymes and the reduction of molecular oxygen to form superoxide.
 This catalytic behavior has been described as a futile cycle or redox cycling.